-Studies on this issue have generally found that there is very little, if any, change in the value of a property near a wind turbine, in August 2013 publication by the Ernest Orlando Lawrence Berkeley National Laboratory, which studied over 50,000 home sales in nine states where turbines were within 10 miles of the property.
-The paper also summarizes previous studies.
+Studies on this issue in the U.S. have generally found that there is very little, if any, change in the value of a property near a wind turbine, such as an August 2013 publication by the Ernest Orlando Lawrence Berkeley National Laboratory, which studied over 50,000 home sales in nine states where turbines were within 10 miles of the property.
+Also see this paper for a summary of previous studies.

 Wind turbines, like all electricity sources, can have both positive and negative impacts on the environment.
 On the positive side, wind turbines emit no pollution, generate no waste, require no mining for fuel, and use negligible amounts of water.
 They have a small footprint and the land around them can still be used for farming or forests.
 On the negative side, turbines and their access roads can fragment habitat.
 Unless carefully constructed and maintained, the roads can lead to erosion.
 The turbines must be properly sited to avoid avian migratory paths and bats.
 Turbines are also sometimes noted for producing noise and causing a shadow flicker.
 Some people enjoy seeing wind turbines, viewing them as kinetic sculpture and some find them aesthetically unpleasing.Learn more: Environmental Impacts and Siting of Wind Projects